-Strike at Liège Airport, Belgium leaves dozens of aircraft stranded - Aviation24.be
+Strike at Liège Airport, Belgium, leaves dozens of aircraft stranded - Aviation24.be

 But there is still a dialogue between both parties, an airport spokesperson told Belgian broadcast RTL INFO.

-This Cal Cargo Airlines Boeing 747 freighter (registered 4X-ICB) performed a short hop from Liège to Brussels, for operational reasons.
+This CAL Cargo Airlines Boeing 747 freighter (registered 4X-ICB) performed a short hop from Liège to Brussels, for operational reasons.